wakuflair/Abp.SettingManagement.Mvc.UI/README.md

         ```

-1. Launch your ABP application, grant the following permission to your user:
+1. Launch your ABP application, grant the following permissions to your user:

     ![permissions](./doc/images/permissions.png)

-1. Refresh the browser then you can use "Administration > Settings" menu to manage your settings!
+1. Refresh the browser then you can use "Administration > Settings" menu to see the settings!

 # Localization